-There is a perception that London has the most opportunities when it comes to pursuing a career in most industries, and most of the time, you will have more choice, better prospects, and higher wages, but, according to a survey by Monster, that doesn’t necessarily mean that’s it’s best for every sector.
+There is a perception that London has the most opportunities when it comes to pursuing a career in most industries, and most of the time, you will have more choice, better prospects, and higher wages, but, according to a survey by Monster, that doesn’t necessarily mean that’s it’s best for every sector, for example, the digital industry.
 The online recruitment company found that the best location for digital jobs was Birmingham, closely followed by jobs in Milton Keynes and Manchester.
 There were also superb opportunities for those looking for digital marketing jobs in Leeds.

 Cost of living lower outside London